DavidMiserak/GoCard/README.md

 GoCard lets you browse your deck hierarchy with an intuitive navigation interface:

-1. Press `c` from any screen to enter the deck navigation view
+1. Press `Ctrl+o` from any screen to enter the deck navigation view
-2. Navigate between decks using arrow keys or vim/emacs keybindings
+2. Navigate between decks using arrow keys or vim keybindings
 3. Press `Enter` to select a deck or `Esc` to go back

 The deck navigation shows useful information for each deck: